looxis-renaud/remotecontrolled_electric_winch/README.md

 ## Line auto stop in VESC
 Line auto stop can be implemented within VESC with vesc_ppm_auto_stop.patch

+For this to work properly, either connecta Potentiometer to ADC2 and GND to manually control the winch.
+E.g. To wind up the last meters of the line when finishing.
+Or to manually set a tension when used as a rewind winch.

+If you do not install a Potentionmeter, connect ADC2 to GND.

+## Default Config for VESC
 Default VESC app config is vesc_app_config.xml

 ## usage: